Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 Please contact Diane Drinkman, chemist, for more information on IIDs.

 There are currently four IID models certified for use in Wisconsin:

 - Intoxalock Model 1001A - Consumer Safety Technology, Inc.

 After identifying nearby IID service centers, the offender should call the toll-free number listed for fee information and to schedule an appointment for installation.

 The installation must be completed within 14 days of a court order or customer request, whichever is later.

-OWI offenders who are serving a sentence in the county jail and qualify for daily work release privileges have two weeks in which to show proof of IID installation.
+OWI offenders who are serving a sentence in the county jail and qualify for daily work release privileges have two weeks to show proof of IID installation.
 Failure to show proof will result in revocation of work release privileges.

-Additional information about approved ignition interlock devices is available on manufacturers web sites:
+Additional information about approved ignition interlock devices is available on manufacturers' websites:

 Alcohol and Chemical Testing Section